TxLin7/SCDet/README.md

 # SCDet
-The full source code will be available after the paper is accepted!!
+The full source code is still being organized！